Texas Medical Radiologic Technologist License Renewal Requirements 2026

 | Human Trafficking CE | Required every renewal period — ARRT card does not satisfy this requirement |

-Texas GMRT certificates renew on a biennial (every two years) cycle, expiring on either February 28 or August 31 — fixed dates set by the Texas Board of Medical Radiologic Technology, not tied to your birthday or application date.
-According to TBMRT, renewal postcards are mailed at least 60 days before expiration and online renewal opens 60–90 days before your expiration date.
+Texas GMRT certificates renew on a biennial cycle, expiring on either February 28 or August 31 — fixed dates set by TBMRT, not tied to your birthday or application date.
+See the summary table above for current renewal fees, CE requirements, and penalty structure.
 There is no grace period — penalty fees begin immediately after your expiration date.
-Renew before your expiration date.

 Texas GMRT Renewal Fees